Au Jus Recipe & Guide

 How To Make Au Jus For Prime Rib

-While you can certainly cook a beef roast directly on your Traeger grill grates, you will need to cook the meat in a roasting pan or over a rimmed baking sheet if you want an au jus.
+While you can certainly cook a prime rib on the pellet grill directly on your Traeger grill grates, the best prime rib recipe meat is smoked over a roasting pan or a rimmed baking sheet if you want an au jus.
 That’s because, as mentioned, the sauce starts with the deeply flavored pan drippings or juices.

 Start by transferring the roast itself to a cutting board and reserving the pan drippings.
 If you are lucky, you will have ample juices/dripping in the pan (some roasts are even cooked with some broth in the bottom of the pan as well).
 Some of the juices may be liquid and some may be solid and stuck to the bottom of the pan.
 (Those stuck-on juices are the really tasty bits since they have browned.)
 If you see there is a lot of liquid fat on top of the juice, pour it off being careful not to pour off the juice.
 (Alternatively, you can pour the juice into a fat separator and then pour just the juice back into the pan.)